t-900-a/fider-monero-bot/policy/scope.md

 ### What is Monero Bounties ?
 Monero Bounties is a website designed to foster community feedback from users, developers and community stakeholders.
 It is supplemental / complementary to the existing Monero CCS (Community Crowdfunding System).
 Users can post bounties for suggested improvements in the monero community.
 Example bounties could be (but not limited) to the following:

-  * Feature reqeusts to existing software
+  * Feature requests to existing software
   * New software creation
   * Research funding into new crypographic requirements
   * Art projects that promote Monero